SleepSpellia/Royal-Family/README.md

 # Royal-Family
 Adds a new Deck, 10 new face ranks, and new jokers for a Balatro mod designed to be played with Vanilla.

+Ensure when you download this you are using the 'release' branch.
+Use the lastest version of Steammodded as well.